tonmcg/powersocrata/README.md

     data
 ```

 Did you notice the `APP TOKEN` parameter?
 Any query that returns more than 1,000 records requires the use of a unique Socrata Open Data API *application token* (app token).
-For more information on obtaining an app token, read the [Application Tokens](https://dev.socrata.com/docs/app-tokens.html) page.

 How do we use the app token?
 We supply it to our query in one of two ways:
 1. As the second parameter in the `ReadSocrata` function like we did above